dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 At the end of the day, being able to use Neovim pays back anyways, if you like it and are keen to keep learning.
 Or you already know everything about Vim/Neovim, but let's be honest, **nobody does**.

+## Credits
+I want to thank [Daniel](https://github.com/DanWlker) for his great suggestions.
+Now multiple instances can be used and the server mode only starts, if a Godot project has been found.